Dental Sleep Medicine for Obstructive Sleep Apnea

 If you or someone you know has mild to moderate OSA, call, send a text, or schedule a no obligation dental sleep medicine consultation.

 If left untreated, obstructive sleep apnea could cause serious problems with your overall health.
+Furthermore, it could cost you a trip to the hospital.
 Dr. Mike Morris from Chittenden Dental is equipped to handle all of your needs, including dental sleep medicine.

 Call for a no obligation dental sleep medicine consultation today.